 Introduction

-The documents [1-4] provide examples of various ATS systems.
+The documents [2]-[5] provide examples of various ATS systems.
 Despite the different characteristics of the ground and on-board equipment, the destination and the main functions of the system remain the same and mainly provide the flight safety of the aircraft by obtaining current information to maintain the state of the performance of systems and crew during the test and during the operation of the aircraft.
 One such system is the aeronautical telemetry system in the aeronautical mobile service that has been in service for a long time and uses the band 1429-1535 MHz in accordance with RR No. 5.342.
-The system is intended for the current automatic display and registration of generic indicators of the state of airborne equipment and crew at the station of the airplane and for the transfer of these data to the ground station on request from the ground.
-At present, the MIFR contains 1653 assignments to aeronautical telemetry systems (ATS) in some CEPT countries (Belarus, the Russian Federation and Ukraine) within the given band.
+The system is intended for the current automatic display and registration, at the ground level, of generic indicators of the state of airborne equipment and crew located in the airplane and for the transfer of these data to the ground station on request from the ground.
+Currently, the MIFR contains 1653 assignments to aeronautical telemetry systems (ATS) in some CEPT countries (Belarus, the Russian Federation and Ukraine) within the given band.

-According to RR (edition of 2016) the frequency band 1 429-1 535 MHz in Region 1 is allocated to mobile service, except aeronautical mobile, on a primary basis.
+According to RR (2016 edition) the frequency band 1 429-1 535 MHz in Region 1 is allocated to mobile service, except aeronautical mobile, on a primary basis.
 According to the footnote No. 5.342 the frequency band 1 429-1 535 MHz is additionally allocated to the aeronautical mobile service on a primary basis in Armenia, Azerbaijan, Belarus, the Russian Federation, Uzbekistan, Kyrgyzstan and Ukraine, exclusively for the purposes of aeronautical telemetry within the national territory.
 As of 1 April 2007, the use of the frequency band 1 452-1 492 MHz is subject to agreement between the administrations concerned.
 According to the footnote No. 5.341A in Region 1, the frequency bands 1 427-1 452 MHz and 1 492-1 518 MHz are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) in accordance with Resolution 223 (Rev.WRC-15).
 This identification does not preclude the use of these frequency bands by any other application of the services to which it is allocated and does not establish priority in the Radio Regulations.
 The use of IMT stations is subject to agreement obtained under No. 9.21 with respect to the aeronautical mobile service used for aeronautical telemetry in accordance with No. 5.342.

-A more detailed analysis of the operational and technical characteristics of the ATS station, obtained theoretically and practically, will allow for clarified protection criteria, introduce certain restrictions on the protection of ATS and suggest a possible way for efficient use of the band 1427-1518 MHz, along with provision of protection of ATS stations from the MFCN stations, located in the border area.
+A more detailed analysis of the operational and technical characteristics of the ATS station, obtained theoretically and practically, will allow to clarify protection criteria, introduce certain restrictions on the protection of ATS and suggest a possible way for efficient use of the band 1427-1518 MHz, along with provision of protection of ATS stations from the MFCN stations, located in the border area.

 Operational characteristics of the systems